Moyinoluwa-10/Moyinoluwa-10/README.md

 </div>

 <p align="center">
-  I am a student pursuing a Bachelor's Degree in Mechanical Engineering and Computer Science from Alabama A&M University 🐕‍🦺.
+  I am a student pursuing a Bachelor's Degree in Mechanical Engineering with a minor Computer Science from Alabama A&M University 🐕‍🦺.
 I love to explore the world of technology and am a passionate learner.
 I love to leverage technologies to provide solution to real-life issues.
-I am interested in software engineering, software development, and robotics.
+I am interested in software engineering, software development, and robotics, among other things.
 I am currently working on developing my technical skills and programming knowledge.
 I am open to collaboration and am currently seeking internship opportunities.
 Click <a href="mailto:moyinadelowo@gmail.com">here</a> to contact me.
 </p>

 <br />